artemkv/artemkv.github.io/algorithms.md

 - Typically you match the block_size with the bandwidth on the hardware side, so you can focus on latency only
 - And even if you cannot control the latency, it really becomes latency amortized over the whole block, but for that you need better algorithms
 - First, the algorithm need to take advantage of all the elements in the block: **spacial locality**
-- Also, we want to re-use the same data elements tha we already fetched for as long as possible: **temporal locality**
+- Also, we want to re-use the same data elements that we already fetched for as long as possible: **temporal locality**
 - The essence of the algorithm analysis from this point of view becomes estimating the number of block transfers
 - The way we store data in memory and the order we access it now really matters!